Planar functions over fields of characteristic two: Planar monomial functions

-We also conjecture that the only exponents that give planar monomials are the trivial examples $2^k$ and those identified in Theorem~\ref{thm:planar_monomial_1} and Conjecture~\ref{con:planar_monomial_2}. \begin{conjecture} Let $t$ be an integer satisfying $1\le t\le 2^n-2$.
-If the function $x\mapsto cx^t$ is planar on $\F_{2^n}$ for some $c\in\F_{2^n}^*$, then $t$ is one of the values given in Table~\ref{tab:planar_exponents}. \end{conjecture}
+We conjecture that the only planar exponents of $\F_{2^n}$ are the trivial examples $2^k$ and those identified in Theorem~\ref{thm:planar_monomial_1} and \cite[Theorem~1.1]{SchZie2013}. \begin{conjecture} If $t$ is a planar exponent of $\F_{2^n}$, then $t$ is one of the values given in Table~\ref{tab:planar_exponents}. \end{conjecture}